 One of the most interesting places was at the church graveyard where many mountain climbers and those who failed at their attempt to either ascend or descend the Matterhorn are laid to rest.
 This is one of the most famous climbers, Rev. Charles Hudson.
 He and four others were the first successful people to reach the summit of the Matterhorn, unfortunately, the descent ended with lives lost.

 The Schaferstube restaurant is family owned and lamb is their specialty.
-They raise the sheep themselves, so the quality of the meat on diners’ plates is absolutely the best.
-I’ve never had lamb like it before, it was phenomenal.
+They raise the sheep themselves, so the quality of the meat on diners’ plates is phenomenal.
+I’ve never had lamb like it before, it was absolutely sublime.
 However, first let me tell you that we began our meal with dry cured meat, a lovely white wine and raclette!
 Oh my, this honestly was the best raclette I’ve ever tasted.
 I could have just eaten the raclette all night long, even after our huge lunch earlier in the day.

 Next came our first lamb course.
 Cynthia and I had no idea we’d be served two lamb courses!
 I think you can see how delicious they both look!
 Not to mention the wonderful potatoes.
 It was a lot of food, but we forged on because of how flavorful the lamb was.

-We simply couldn’t eat another bite, but then came Cynthia’s birthday cake!
+And just when we simply couldn’t eat another bite, out came Cynthia’s birthday cake!
 As you can see, she was a very happy girl that day!

 Amadé then walked us back to Hotel Alex.
 It was a beautifully clear night, and so lovely to walk in such a gorgeous village.

 A Swiss Full Moon!

 I have to share my moon photos that I shot from my balcony at Hotel Alex after returning from dinner.
-It was so wonderful to watch the full moon rising from behind the mountain!
+It was a marvelous experience to watch the full moon rising from behind the Alps!
 Believe it or not, these are handheld shots with my Canon Powershot Pro S5 IS.
 I just love the 50x zoom, and how light and small the camera is.
 See the craters on the moon?